ProZion24/ts3querybot/README.md

 1. then you have to execute `java -jar ts3querybot.jar`
 ## TODO
 * Webinterface
-* Fix NullpointerException in SupportCommand
+* Fix NullPointerException in SupportCommand